-District Heights is a decidedly white-collar city, with fully 85.13% of the workforce employed in white-collar jobs, well above the national average.
-Overall, District Heights is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in District Heights who work in office and administrative support (25.85%), sales jobs (8.12%), and teaching (7.40%).
+Unlike some cities, District Heights isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in District Heights are a mix of both white- and blue-collar jobs.
+Overall, District Heights is a city of service providers, professionals, and managers.
+There are especially a lot of people living in District Heights who work in office and administrative support (12.88%), personal care services (8.16%), and management occupations (8.16%).

 Also of interest is that District Heights has more people living here who work in computers and math than 95% of the places in the US.

-In District Heights, a lot of people use the subway to get to work every day though District Heights is a relatively small city.
-Those that ride the subway are primarily traveling out of town to good jobs in other cities.
+Despite being a small city, District Heights has a lot of people using the subway to get to and from work every day.
+Most of these people on the subway are using it to get to good jobs in other cities.

-The per capita income in District Heights in 2010 was $26,761, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
-This equates to an annual income of $107,044 for a family of four.
+The per capita income in District Heights in 2018 was $28,118, which is low income relative to Maryland, and middle income relative to the rest of the US.
+This equates to an annual income of $112,472 for a family of four.
 However, District Heights contains both very wealthy and poor people as well.

 The people who call District Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of District Heights residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in District Heights include English, Irish, Jamaican, and Trinidadian and Tobagonian.
+Important ancestries of people in District Heights include Other Subsaharan African, German, African, Sierra Leonean, and Jamaican.

 The most common language spoken in District Heights is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and African languages.